 As the title suggests, the sizable book exists to inspire readers to get out and seek some wild experiences of their own.
 A narrative of literal and figurative escape is told through some 40 stories from a near equal number of global creatives, chefs, designers, dirtbags, artists, photographers, chefs, including TF Contributor and adventure photog James Barkman, Yonder’s Daniel Wakefield, microadventure evangelist Alastair Humphreys, and of course, The Field founder Graham Hiemstra (aka me, your boy).

 Essays, interviews, and first hand stories—each with beautiful photography to match—plus 20+ pages of general outdoor “how-to” guides, there is truly something for everyone.

 My piece in particular deals with finding a balance between a want for an adventure and a need to work.
 Or is it a need for adventure and a want for work?
 Either way, I hope it acts as a final straw to break the backs of habit and procrastination for readers—a reminder that in the end no email or assignment is as important as the eyeopening experiences of traveling.

-So, buy one for your own home, for a friend, your office, or that cute guy/girl you have a crush on.
+So, buy one for your own home, for a friend, your office, or that certain someone you have a crush on.
 You won’t be bummed you did.
 Promise.